david-star-git/david-star-git.github.io/_posts/linux/2024-09-27-choosing-linux-distro.md

 # What is Linux?

-Linux is an open-source operating system kernel, first created by Linus Torvalds in 1991.
+Linux is an open-source operating system kernel[^kernel], first created by Linus Torvalds in 1991.
 The kernel is the core of any operating system, managing hardware resources and facilitating communication between hardware and software.
-Unlike proprietary operating systems like Windows or macOS, Linux is free and open-source, which means anyone can view, modify, and distribute its source code.
+Unlike proprietary[^proprietary] operating systems like Windows or macOS, Linux is free and open-source, which means anyone can view, modify, and distribute its source code.

 ## What is a Linux Distribution (Distro)?

 A Linux distribution (or "distro") is essentially a packaged version of Linux that includes the kernel, system software, and a set of default applications, making it a complete operating system.
-Distros differ based on package managers, desktop environments, release cycles, and more.
+Distros differ based on package managers, desktop environments[^desktop_environment], release cycles, and more.
 The good news?
 Most of the differences are minor and won't affect your day-to-day use unless you're working on specific tasks or configurations.

 ## Why (or Why Not) Switch to Linux?